Explore Mount Triglav: A Guide to Hiking All 21 Trails

 -toilet, cold water bathroom, aggregate, and phone service.

--holds two tavern spaces with 60 seats and a bar, 10 rooms with 46 beds,
+-holds two tavern spaces with 60 seats and a bar, 10 rooms with 46 beds, shared room with 55 beds, winter room with 2 beds,

 -toilet, bathroom with cold water, outer toilet, heated taverns, aggregate, and phone service.

--has two tavern spaces with 90 seats, a bar, 110 seats in front of the lodge, 8 rooms with 29 beds, and common space with 6 beds,
+-has two tavern spaces with 90 seats, a bar, 110 seats in front of the lodge, 7 rooms with 30 beds, and common space with 6 beds,

--toilet, bathroom, heated taverns, running water, phone service, and electricity,
+-toilet, bathroom, heated taverns, running water, phone service, and electricity.

-Open from April to the end of September.
+Open from May to September.

 -holds a tavern with 70 seats and a bar, 5 rooms with 16 beds, an extra 24 beds in the common space,